overoxidize/overoxidize.github.io/textbook-notes/physics-textbooks/the-principles-of-qm/the-principle-of-superposition.md

 It should also be noted that while quantum mechanics is unnecessary for use with simpler phenomena, it can explain them successfully.
 Another concern might be that the removal of determinacy may bring about undue complications, and while these complications do exist, they are a tradeoff for the simplification provided by the principle of superposition of states.
 However, it is also a requirement that we precisely define what we mean by __state__ of an atomic system.

 An atomic system is comprised of particles (bodies with specific properties of Mass, Inertia), and subject to the laws governing forces acting upon objects.
 Each component of this system will have various possible motions it could take, and each motion is considered a __state__.
-Classically, one can describe this state via the coordinates of the system and the velocities of the components at some point in time, with the complete motion thus being determined.(((z_0EAstjn)))
+Classically, one can describe this state via the coordinates of the system and the velocities of the components at some point in time, with the complete motion thus being determined.
-Given the arguments of pp.3 and pp.4(((EGQzf99FS))), we know that we cannot observe a __small__ system, with that amount of detail, due to the limit on how finely we can make observations(((G6wgYedzg))): this corresponds to a limitation on the amount of data that can be assigned to a state.
+Given that we know that we cannot observe a __small__ system, with that amount of detail, due to the limit on how finely we can make observations: this corresponds to a limitation on the amount of data that can be assigned to a state.

 In short, **__the state of an atomic system must be specified by by fewer, or more indefinite data than a complete set of numerical values for all the coordinates and velocities at some instant of time__**.
 If the system is a single photon, the state would be specified entirely by the translational state and the polarization.